SmartReviewETH/Smart-Review/README.md

 - This repository involves the smart contracts written in solidity

 ## :rocket: Quick Start
-Please run the [Web App](https://smartreview1.netlify.app) to start Before running it, please ensure :
+Please run the [Web App](https://smartreview1.netlify.app) to start.
+Before running it, please ensure:

  - Meta Mask installed (Mobile APP or browser plugin)
- - Sepolia ETH available (gas fee for voting)
+ - Sepolia ETH available (gas fee for all the operations on our platform)
  - Ethereum network changed to Sepolia test network

-:fire:Here are some resources where you can get free Sepolia ETH:
+:fire: Here are some resources where you can get free Sepolia ETH:

  - [Alchemy Sepolia Faucet](https://www.alchemy.com/faucets/ethereum-sepolia)
  - [Infura Sepolia Faucet](https://www.infura.io/faucet/sepolia)